Benjamin the Elephant

-Benjamin the Elephant (original German name: Benjamin Blümchen; "Benjamin Blossom") (1988-2002) is an animated children's television show produced by Kiddinx Studios in Berlin.
+Benjamin the Elephant (original German name: Benjamin Blümchen; "Benjamin Small Flower") (1988–2002) is an animated children's television show produced by Kiddinx Studios in Berlin.
 The show is based on audio stories by Elfie Donnelly.
 The audio series has been running since 1977 and has 142 stories as of 2019.
 On the show, the eponymous main character resides at the Newtown Zoo, with friends Otto and Stella.
 The adventures Benjamin gets involved in often require slipping into various roles, learning new jobs, or discovering new and distant places.